 Operational and artistic dimensions go hand in hand

-Audio-visual media play a key role in providing information, in education and in entertainment.
+Audio-visual media play a key role in providing information, education, and entertainment.
 The major Audiovisual Design teaches you to design using image and sound.
-You will be learning audio and camera techniques, software techniques, production methods and concept development.
+You will be learning audio and camera techniques, software techniques, production methods, and concept development.

 Our tutors all have a solid theoretical and professional background: they are researchers, script editors, audio-visual designers, motion graphic designers, interactive designers, visual artists, editors, and camera or audio technicians.